aquachris/sarna-img-generator/README.md

 ## TODOs (priority category):
 - State labels (A)
 - Label hinting (A)
+- Properly parse and use system names (A)
 - Script arguments & packaging (A)
+---
 - Borders overlap at disputed systems (B)
 - Dark theme (B)
 - Better nebula labels (B)